ibm-cloud-docs/vmwaresolutions/services/juniper_overview.md

 {{site.data.keyword.vmwaresolutions_full}} offers promotions for some add-on services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
 For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).

-The current Juniper vSRX version that is installed is 19.4R2.6.
+The current Juniper vSRX version that is installed is 3.0 (20.1R1.11).
 {:note}

+For information about vSRX and the vSRX 3.0 architecture, see [Understand vSRX with VMware](https://www.juniper.net/documentation/en_US/vsrx/topics/concept/security-vsrx-vmware-overview.html){:external}.

 You can install Juniper vSRX as one of the following components:
 * As a virtual appliance on the management cluster.
 In this case, Juniper vSRX protects the traffic in the management cluster.
 That is, the service  protects only the traffic that you forward from your devices, for example, setting the default gateway to point to Juniper vSRX.